alexmilowski/data-science/activities/common-crawl/README.md

  3. Select your user by clicking on the checkbox.
  4. Click on "Add Users".

-### Configure mrjob ###
+## Configure mrjob ##

-First you need to configure mrjob to access your AWS account:
+You need to configure mrjob to access your AWS account:

    1. Edit the mrjob.conf
    2. Locate the `#aws_access_key_id:` and `#aws_secret_access_key:` lines.
    3. Remove the hash (#) and add your AWS key and secret after the colon (:).
 You should have these from previously creating the user.

+## Setup an Output Bucket on S3 ##

-Second, you need to create an output bucket on S3:
+You need to create an output bucket on S3 for the results of your computation:

    1. Go to https://aws.amazon.com/ in your browser.
    2. Click on the 'S3' service link.